felker/conda_install_scripts/alcf_polaris/README.md

 - [ ] `qstat` not available on Sirius compute node, unlike login nodes.
 Reported to Cyrus.
 Need to `export PATH=$PATH:/opt/pbs/bin`, for now.
 Needed for `ezpz-test`
 - [ ] Hope Ops increases per-user cgroups process limit from 128 to 512 or 1024
-- [ ] evaluate if this is a bug: vLLM initialization and subsequent calls must be wrapped in a `if __name__ == '__main__':` block.
+- [ ] Evaluate if this is a bug: vLLM initialization and subsequent calls must be wrapped in a `if __name__ == '__main__':` block.
 This ensures that the code that spawns new processes is only executed once in the parent process.
+- [ ] Test AWS v1.9.1 plugin, once HPE says that it is validated and recommended to use
 - [x] Update ezpz to https://github.com/saforem2/ezpz/tree/saforem2/tests
-- [ ] Update ezpz again, after v0.9.0 is released
+- [ ] Update ezpz again to v0.9.0
 - [x] Confirm that build script `build_monolithic_conda_module.sh` runs completely, first to last line, without error or need for manual intervention and fixes. **yes, as of 5bef5c90cb3**
 - [ ] Get green light to deploy, and check language on ALCF Updates email.
 - [ ] Notify Ops ALCF Sirius Slack channel to sync